Compound

 We published our thesis here.
 Since then, David scaled to $100M revenue and raised at $725M valuation in its first year thanks largely to an ingredient innovation that tastes and acts like fat but with 92% fewer calories.
 They immediately cornered supply by buying the only supplier of the ingredient.
 Meanwhile, the most successful beauty startups have focused on active ingredients.

 We have further insights that we’d love to share directly.
-If you’re thinking about this model please reach us at [email protected] or [email protected]!
+If you’re thinking about this model please reach us at Shelby Compound or Mike Compound!

 Further Reading